 What is the difference between a payment gateway and a payment service provider?

 Payment gateways primarily concentrate on securely transmitting and validating payment data during online transactions.
-They gather payment details and subsequently share them with the Payment Service Provider (PSP).
+They gather payment details and subsequently share them with the PSPs

-On the other hand, a Payment Service Provider (PSP) offers a more comprehensive range of services.
+On the other hand, a PSP offers a more comprehensive range of services.
 While encompassing payment gateway functionality, PSPs typically extend their services to include additional features such as facilitating merchant accounts, implementing fraud prevention measures, and aiding businesses in accepting various alternative payment methods (APMs).

 What you should consider when choosing a payment gateway